fsfe/reuse-docs/spec.md

 exception that is part of any SPDX License Expression in any Copyright and Licensing Information associated with any Covered File, there MUST exist a License File as defined in this section.

+You MAY include a `COPYING` or `LICENSE` file (with or without file extensions) in your project for compliance with other standards, conventions, or tools.
+These files MAY contain a copy of the license text, a summary of your licensing, or anything else.
+These files are ignored by the REUSE Tool.

 ## Copyright and Licensing Information